enriquepablo/terms/README.rst

 The ``subj`` object is special: all verbs have it, and in sentences it is not labelled with ``subj``, it just takes the place of the subject right after the verb.

 Verbs inherit the object types of their ancestors.
-The primitive ``exists`` verb only takes one object, ``subj``, of type ``word``, inherited by all the rest of the verbs.
+The primitive ``exist`` verb only takes one object, ``subj``, of type ``word``, inherited by all the rest of the verbs.
 So, if we define a verb::